httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ~~~
 {: #fig-capsules title="DATA and FINAL_DATA Capsule Formats"}

 The boundaries between DATA and FINAL_DATA capsules are not significant, and are not expected to match TCP segments, TLS records, HTTP DATA frames, QUIC STREAM frames, etc.  Recipients SHOULD begin forwarding payload from a DATA or FINAL_DATA capsule without waiting to receive the entire capsule.

 An intermediary MAY merge and split successive DATA and FINAL_DATA capsules, subject to the following requirements:

 * There are no intervening capsules of other types.
 * The order of payload content is preserved.
 * The final emitted capsule uses the same capsule type (DATA or FINAL_DATA) as the final input capsule, and all others use the DATA capsule type.

+For example, an intermediary holding two successive DATA capsules in its transmission buffer could merge them, saving at least 2 bytes of encapsulation overhead when they are forwarded.

 This protocol can be extended by defining additional relevant Capsule Types.
 According to the Capsule Protocol ({{?RFC9297, Section 3.2}}), new Capsule Types should be ignored by pre-existing proxies and intermediaries.
 If a new Capsule Type cannot safely be ignored, the endpoints can confirm support using a new HTTP header field.